 Mr. Fowler is also a dynamic speaker and is available for speaking engagements at your church or organization.

-Gary is a proud graduate of the Brownsville Revival School of Ministry in Pensacola, FL and holds a B.S. in Social Sciences from Northwestern State University.
-He is married to Andrea, his childhood sweetheart of over 25 years and has three young boys.
+Gary is a proud graduate of the Brownsville Revival School of Ministry in Pensacola, Fla., and holds a B.S. in Social Sciences from Northwestern State University.
+He is married to Andrea, his childhood sweetheart of more than 25 years, and has three young boys.
 God brought them to Middle Tennessee through a dream, and that is a story for another day.

 WILL BURNS, DIRECTOR OF PUBLIC POLICYWill Burns is a native Tennessean having grown up in Murfreesboro.
 He earned a bachelor’s in history and a master’s in public administration, both from Middle Tennessee State University.
 He received his juris doctorate from the Nashville School of Law and has been licensed to practice law since 1984.

 The majority of his professional career has involved legal positions with the state of Tennessee, mostly related to higher education.
 Among other things, he served as Coordinator of Elections in the Office of Secretary of State and as a key advisor for policy development and implementation to the Executive Director of the Tennessee Higher Education Commission.
 He also served as the chief legislative liaison for both agencies during his tenure with each.